 Let’s look at the stats.

-In the U.S. 60% of marketer across various industries attempts to digital marketing.
+- In the U.S., 60% of marketer across various industries attempts digital marketing.

 Regardless of the business you have, you need to take the importance of digital marketing into consideration.
 You may lose out on taking advantage of the latest digital marketing techniques.

 Whatever the marketing technique is, the fundamental aspects remain the same.
-Today, most of the business relies on four Ps of marketing: product, price, place, and promotion.
+Today, most business relies on the four Ps of marketing: product, price, place, and promotion.

 For successful business marketing, you should initiate a sales funnel.
 By leveraging the four P’s of marketing, a business can lead its prospects and customers through any sales funnel and see favorable results.

 Price is the actual amount the user will pay for the product.
-The price of a product directly affects the sells.
-During pricing, the perceived value of the product to customers is more important than the material cost of the product.
+The price of a product directly affects the sales.
+During pricing, the product’s perceived value to customers is more important than the material cost of the product.

 This is why your customer matters more than any other aspect.
 Price is also affected by distribution plans, value chain costs, and markups.

-Promotion is all about how will you get the word out about your product?
+Promotion is about how you will get the word out about your product.
 Any method that helps you to gain visibility comes under promotion.
 Whether it is an advertisement on TV or setting up a Facebook ad.

 Placement plays a crucial role in marketing.
 It deals with how the customer gets the product.
-Placement strategy will help to assess what channel is the most suited to a product.
+A placement strategy will help to assess what channel is the most suited to a product.

 Traditional marketing doesn’t allow direct interaction with your customers.
-You only post or run your add which is just one way, with no further communication.
+Without further communication, you only post or run your ad, which is just one way.

 Digital marketing offers a higher level of engagement and interaction.
 Whether it is social media comments or email messages, you are instantly connected with them through various digital marketing channels.

 You interact with your customers via video, surveys, or webinars.
-It lets you engage in their problems and help them solve it.
+It lets you engage in their problems and help them solve them.
 You will build a better and long-lasting relationship.

-How it goes in traditional marketing: You advertise in magazines, distribute brochures, fliers.
-You don’t have any idea where it is going, how many people are engaged or how far is your marketing going to be successful?
+How it goes in traditional marketing: You advertise in magazines and distribute brochures and fliers.
+You don’t know where it is going, how many people are engaged, or how far your marketing will be successful.
 You may be going in the wrong direction, but there is no way to tell you.
 It’s like playing a blind game.

 With the data from ROI, you will be able to analyze your success rate.
 You will redesign your strategy and investment for marketing.
 It is absent in traditional marketing.

 A marketing budget is something you will set up.
-But, getting a good return on your investment is something else.
-Yes, return on investment (ROI), ROI is the crucial aspect of marketing.
+But getting a good return on your investment is something else.
+Yes, return on investment (ROI) is a crucial aspect of marketing.
 Focus only on those marketing channels and methods that are more likely to give you the best ROI.